Measurement of the $\Upsilon$(1S), $\Upsilon$(2S), and $\Upsilon$(3S) differential cross sections in pp collisions at $\sqrt{s}$ = 13.6 TeV: The CMS apparatus, event samples, and selection criteria

 At the offline analysis level, where the kinematical properties of the muons are known with a higher precision than at the trigger level, further selection criteria are applied.
 To start with, the selected muons must match the trigger requirements and pass certain (``soft muon") quality requirements~\cite{CMS:2018rym}.
 Furthermore, only muons that have $\pt > 10$\GeV and $\abs{\eta} < 1.4$ are kept.
 In addition, the dimuon vertex fit is redone and the resulting $\chi^2$ probability is required to be larger than 1\%.
 If an event has more than one muon pair passing the requirements (happening in less than 0.05\% of the selected events), only the pair with the largest vertex $\chi^2$ probability is kept.

-For the purpose of evaluating the detection acceptance, detailed Monte Carlo (MC) simulations are performed, covering the full data collection and reconstruction chain, from the trigger step to the offline event selection.
+For several steps of the analysis procedure, described below, detailed Monte Carlo (MC) simulations are performed, covering the full data collection and reconstruction chain, from the trigger step to the offline event selection.
 The event samples are generated with the \PYTHIA\,8.306 event generator~\cite{PYTHIA,Pythia83}, configured with the CP5 tune~\cite{CMS:CP5tune} and the NNPDF3.1 NNLO set of parton distribution functions~\cite{NNPDF:2017mvq}.
 The emitted muons undergo final-state radiation, generated through the \PHOTOS\,3.61 package~\cite{PHOTOS2}.
 The simulation includes effects from multiple $\Pp\Pp$ interactions in the same or nearby bunch crossings, with a multiplicity distribution matching the data.
-The simulated events are then processed through a detailed simulation of the CMS detector, based on the \GEANTfour package~\cite{GEANT4}, using the same trigger, reconstruction algorithms, and selection criteria as used to collect and process the data.
-These samples are used to validate some steps of the analysis procedure, such as to check the reconstruction efficiencies and to evaluate the signal line shapes in the dimuon mass spectra.
+The events are then processed through a simulation of the CMS detector, based on the \GEANTfour package~\cite{GEANT4}, using the same trigger, reconstruction algorithms, and selection criteria as used to collect and process the data.